RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 **Plugin:**
 - Download the plugin's zip from from Github.
-- Copy the downloaded zip file to the directory where Domoticz is installe
+- Copy the downloaded zip file to the directory where Domoticz is installed
 - Unzip the downlaoded zip file.
 - The plugin wil be installed into **[Domoticz Dir]**/plugsin/Domoticz-Tapo
 - If co-installing with other Tapo plugins ensure the directory doesn't clash prior to unzipping, if clashes unzip elsewhere and rename the plugins/Domoticz-Tapo directory and manually copy the directory plugins directory and p100.py file into the **[Domoticz Dir]** folder.
 - A helper Python model p100.py will also be created in folder when the dowloaded file is unzipped.
 This file needs to be moved into a folder on the executable path of your
-  Domoticz installation, for example into **[Domoticz Dir]**/.local/bin on Linux.
+  Domoticz installation, for example **[Domoticz Dir]**/.local/bin on Linux.

-- Restart domoticz.
+- Restart Domoticz.

-**Supporting Installation Requirements:**
+**Python Library Module Requirements:**

   Requires [@petretiandrea](https://github.com/petretiandrea) port of the [plugp100](https://github.com/petretiandrea/plugp100) Python module to be installed, follow the instruction in the link to install. [@petretiandrea](https://github.com/petretiandrea) version of plugp100 required Python v3.10 or above to be installed to work.